paulrosen/abcjs/README.md

-	paddingright 	50 	the spacing that the music should have on the webpage paddingleft 	15 	the spacing that the music should have on the webpage editable 	false 	if true, then when a note is clicked, it is highlighted and a callback allows the editor to move the cursor midiParams
+	paddingright 	50 	the spacing that the music should have on the webpage paddingleft 	15 	the spacing that the music should have on the webpage editable 	false 	if true, then when a note is clicked, it is highlighted and a callback allows the editor to move the cursor add_classes false if true, then each element that is drawn on the SVG will have an identifying class with it that you can use to style, move, or hide the element. midiParams
 	qpm 	180 	the tempo, if not specified in abcString program 	2 	the midi program to use, if not specified in abcString